microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 As you can see in the configuration, one virtual cluster can contain both virtual cells and pinned cells.
 Now the `default` VC has one virtual cell and one pinned cell.
 To include a pinned cell into the virtual cluster, you should give it a `pinnedCellId`.

 The configuration will reserve `worker2` in the `default` VC.
-You can also submit jobs to `worker2` explictly by specifying corresponding pinned cell id in `extras.hivedScheduler.taskRoles.<task-role-name>.pinnedCellId`, here is an example:
+You can also submit jobs to `worker2` explicitly by specifying corresponding pinned cell id in `extras.hivedScheduler.taskRoles.<task-role-name>.pinnedCellId`, here is an example:

 ```yaml
 protocolVersion: 2